OpenCubicChunks/WorldPainterSupportCC/README.md

-# Cubic Chunks support for WorldPainter
+# Cubic Chunks support plugin for WorldPainter

 A WorldPainter plugin that adds support for cubic chunks world format.